jeboehm/docker-mailserver/README.md

 3. Run ```bin/production.sh pull``` to download the images.
 4. Run ```bin/production.sh up -d``` to start the services.
 5. After a few seconds you can access the services listed in the paragraph [Services](#Services).
-6. Login to the management interface with username `admin@example.com` and password `changeme`.
+6. Create your first email address and an admin user by running ```bin/production.sh run --rm web /usr/local/bin/setup.sh```.
-7. Create a first domain and add an mail account to it.
-Set it as an admin account.
+   The wizard will ask you a few questions to set everything up.
 8. Now you can login to the management interface with your new account credentials.
-The example.com domain can be safely deleted.

 Configuration
 -------------